Frequently asked questions (FAQ): drug-induced deaths in Europe

 - Where have numbers of drug-induced deaths increased over the last 10 years?

-Risk factors for overdose deaths
+Risk factors for drug-induced deaths

-Preventing overdose deaths
+Preventing drug-induced deaths

-- How can overdose deaths be prevented?
+- How can drug-induced deaths be prevented?

 - How should emergency departments assess and treat adults presenting with acute opioid toxicity?